 “Nobody cares how much you know until they know how much you care.”

-The options process will launch in Year 9.
+The pathways process launches in Year 9.
 Pupils will be introduced to this process, as well as other careers and guidance advice in PLAD.
 This will be supported by UoBSchool’s Corporate Partners and our partnership with the University of Birmingham.

-- Mid-Autumn Term – Pupils will receive an ‘Options’ booklet.
+- Mid-Autumn Term – Pupils will receive a Pathways booklet.

 - Mid-Autumn Term – Year 9 Pathways evening – where pupils get to meet subject leaders and employers.

-- Spring Term – Pupils and parents/carers discuss careers options in a meeting.
+- Spring Term – Pupils and parents/carers discuss careers pathways in a meeting.